screwdriver-cd/scm-base/README.md

 The object consists of PR name, sha, ref, and url for the pipeline.

 #### Expected Promise Response
-1. Resolve with the object consists of PR name, sha, and ref
+1. Resolve with the object consists of PR name, sha, ref, and url
 2. Reject if the input or output is not valid

 ### getScmContexts